 Understanding ACT Scores in the UW-Madison Admissions Process

 The University of Wisconsin-Madison, a flagship institution renowned for its academic excellence and vibrant campus life, utilizes a holistic admissions process.
-This means that while standardized test scores like the ACT are considered, they are just one piece of the puzzle.
+Worth adding: this means that while standardized test scores like the ACT are considered, they are just one piece of the puzzle.
 Your high school GPA, the rigor of your coursework, extracurricular activities, essays, and letters of recommendation all play a vital role in showcasing your overall potential and suitability for the university.

-However, it’s undeniable that ACT scores provide a common yardstick for comparing applicants from diverse educational backgrounds.
+That said, it’s undeniable that ACT scores provide a common yardstick for comparing applicants from diverse educational backgrounds.
 UW-Madison, like many selective universities, publishes the middle 50% range of ACT scores for its admitted students.
 This range represents the scores between the 25th and 75th percentiles, offering a realistic glimpse into the scores of those who were successfully admitted.
 While there is no strict minimum ACT score required for admission, falling below the 25th percentile significantly reduces your chances of acceptance.

 A Comprehensive Look at UW-Madison ACT Scores

-Furthermore, UW-Madison does not require the ACT writing section.
+On top of that, UW-Madison does not require the ACT writing section.
 While submitting a writing score won't hurt your application, it won't be a determining factor either.
 Focus your efforts on maximizing your performance in the four core sections of the ACT.

 Trends and Latest Developments in Standardized Testing

 Even if UW-Madison maintains its testing requirement, it's possible that the weight given to ACT scores in the admissions process could shift over time.
-As universities increasingly emphasize holistic review, the importance of other factors, such as essays, extracurricular activities, and letters of recommendation, may grow.
+As universities increasingly underline holistic review, the importance of other factors, such as essays, extracurricular activities, and letters of recommendation, may grow.

 Tips and Expert Advice for ACT Preparation